rust-community/resources/sticker/README.md

 As sticker printers always allow you a little room around your designs, we also show you pictures of example prints.

+In general, when a sticker comes in different forms, but the same logo (e.g. Rust logo round, Rust logo hexagon), we only supply the logo.
+The same goes for simple color changes like white vs. black.

 ## /ferris

 These are Ferris stickers.
 Most are available at [rustacean.net](https://rustacean.net), but imported here for ease of access.